Osmotic Power Systems: The Ocean’s Secret Battery

 Potential that can be bent, harvested, and translated into the pulse of electricity.

-The ocean, in other words, has always been a battery.
+The ocean, in other words, has always been a battery, we’re just learning to plug in.

 Electricity is the Child of Violence

-But osmotic power is different.
+But osmotic power is a bit different.

 A Dream of Reversible Rivers